mcasimir/mobile-angular-ui/README.md

 ## The Roadmap

-- Reproduce all of the targeted twitter bootstrap basic functionalities
+√ Reproduce all of the targeted twitter bootstrap basic functionalities [OK]
 - Isolate scrolling polyfills and hide details through generic markup and angular directives
 - Test and choose wise between iScroll and Overthrow or something else
 - Add a switch component